 The boxes marked with * are mandatory and must be filled.

-Mecklenburg-Vorpommern’s strength as a business centre is based on the diversity of its economic structure, a mixture of global players, small and medium business enterprises and well-trained and qualified workers.
-Mecklenburg-Vorpommern offers a multitude of prospects for both innovative high-tech sectors and traditional processing industry.
-Natural geographical advantages such as wind, solar power and free space for innovation have turned Mecklenburg-Vorpommern into one of the leading German regions in the shift to a sustainable energy future.
-An increasing number of trainees, students and skilled workers are moving to Mecklenburg-Vorpommern for a better quality of life that is compatible with having a career.
+Mecklenburg-Vorpommern’s strength as a business centre is based on the diversity of its economic structure: a mixture of global players, small and medium enterprises and highly skilled workers.
+There is a range of prospects for both innovative high-tech sectors and traditional processing industries.
+Natural geographical advantages such as wind, solar power and free space for innovation have turned Mecklenburg-Vorpommern into one of Germany's leading regions in the transition towards a sustainable energy future.
+An increasing number of trainees, students and skilled workers are moving to Mecklenburg-Vorpommern for a better quality of life that is compatible with a career.

-Mechanical engineering, life science, the foodstuff and lumber industries, logistics and automotive or renewable energies: Mecklenburg-Vorpommern’s globally competitive and steadily growing segments offer the best of conditions.
-On top of this is the tremendous supply of highly-qualified engineers, the direct proximity to research and science along with networks close to the field of practice, making possible synergies and joint projects.
+Mechanical engineering, life science, the foodstuff and lumber industries, logistics and automotive, the maritime industry or renewable energies: Mecklenburg-Vorpommern’s globally competitive and steadily growing segments offer the best of conditions.
+Foremost among them are a tremendous supply of highly-qualified engineers.
+The proximity to research and science institutes and networks close to the field of practice allow for synergies and joint projects.

-The geographic situation of Mecklenburg-Vorpommern also offers many advantages: This hub for Scandinavia and the Northern Baltic offers modern ports with direct connections to important trans-European transportation routes.
-Mecklenburg-Vorpommern is tightly integrated into international transport networks: This goes for the North-South axis as well as the linkage between Central and Eastern Europe.
-Rostock-Laage Airport reinforces the infrastructural network.
-A20 motorway completed the powerful infrastructure of Mecklenburg-Vorpommern in 2006.
+Mecklenburg-Vorpommern's geographical location proves highly advantageous: Serving as a hub to Scandinavia and the Baltics, the state's modern ports directly connect to important trans-European transportation routes.
+Mecklenburg-Vorpommern is tightly integrated into international transport networks: this goes for the North-South axis as well as the connection between Central and Eastern Europe.
+The network infrastructure is reinforced by the Rostock-Laage Airport and was rounded off in 2006 with the completion of the A20 motorway.

-Mecklenburg-Vorpommern has natural geographical advantages when it comes to energies of the future: a brisk wind from the Baltic, the greatest number of hours of sun in Germany and a lot of free space for innovation.
-With around 61 % of electricity coming from wind, bio, water and sun energy it takes on a leading role amongst the German federal states.
+Mecklenburg-Vorpommern has natural geographical advantages when it comes to energies of the future: a brisk wind from the Baltic, the most hours of sunlight in Germany and a lot of free space for innovation.
+With almost 68 % of electricity coming from wind, bio, water and sun energy, MV is number one in Germany when it comes to renewable energies.

-The business and industrial areas near ports strengthen the supplier structure, facilitating the establishment of productive off-shore wind energy parks such as Baltic I, located about ten nautical miles before the peninsula of Darss-Zingst.
-There is also a fresh wind blowing through research and science: from specialised degree courses to regenerative energies and electrical energy systems through interdisciplinary collaborations to a close transfer of knowledge into industry.
+The port-adjacent business and industrial areas strengthen the supplier structure, facilitating the establishment of productive off-shore wind energy parks such as Baltic I, which is located about ten nautical miles from the peninsula of Darss-Zingst.
+A wind of change blows through research and science as well: from specialised courses on renewable energies and electrical energy systems to interdisciplinary cooperation and knowledge transfer into the industry.